peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Returns:</b>

 This object's numerator.
-If this object is a not-a-number value, returns he diagnostic information (which will be negative if this object is egative).
+If this object is a not-a-number value, returns the diagnostic information (which will be negative if this object is negative).

 ### Sign